Alewya

-Alewya Demmisse, known artistically as Alewya (pronounced ah-leh-wee-yah), is a British singer-songwriter, producer, multidisciplinary artist, and model.
+Alewya Demmisse, known artistically as Alewya (pronounced ah-leh-wee-yah), is a British singer, songwriter, producer, multidisciplinary artist, and model.

 Biography

 Demmisse was born in Saudi Arabia to a Sudanese-raised Egyptian father and an Ethiopian mother.
 She was brought up in Sudan before her family relocated to the UK as refugees when she was five and then grew up in West London.
 She is heavily influenced by her African and Arab roots.
 Her name means "the highest" in Amharic.

 She released her debut single "Sweating" in mid-2020.
 The song was produced by UK and Ghana-based production duo Busy Twist and was mixed and mastered by Shy FX.
 The video accompanying the song includes some of her visual art and was directed by Jack Bowden.
-She later made a guest appearance in Little Simz's track "Where's My Lighter".
+She later made a guest appearance on Little Simz's track "Where's My Lighter".

 British entertainment website NME included Demmisse in its fifth edition of "The NME 100: Essential emerging artists for 2021" selection.

 The artist's second single, "The Code", was released on 17 March.
-It is a collaborative record with British drummer, producer and composer Moses Boyd, who also stars in the song's live performance video.
+It is a collaborative record with British drummer, producer and composer Moses Boyd, who also appears in the song's live performance video.

 In the summer of 2021, she supported rapper Little Simz on a tour across the UK.

 Demmisse is also a sculptor and illustrator.

 In March 2021, she starred in Tall Are the Roots, a short film directed by Fenn O'Meally for Byredo.

 In November 2021, Demisse performed "Ethiopia", a track from her EP Panther in Mode on A Colors Show.